Water rate charges represent the cost to ensure water is fit to drink and deliver to your home.

 What is a water meter?

-A water meter is a device which measures the amount of water supplied to your home.
+The meter measures the amount of water supplied to your home.
 Meters will be placed in a meter box, which will be fitted underground on public land.
+Click here to view our Water Meter Guide.

 Waitomo District Council also installs water meters on properties as required to determine water balance requirements.